danReynolds/EARTH121/lessons/IgneousRock.md

 **Magmatic differentiation** = formation of one or more secondary magmas from a single parent magma.

-**Assimilation** = as magma rises upward, it incorporates some of the surrouding host rock.
+**Assimilation** = as magma rises upward, it incorporates some of the surrounding host rock.
 Stress causes numerous cracks in the overlying rock.

 **Magma Mixing** = one magma body intrudes another and once combined, convective flow can stir the two magmas and generate a fluid with an intermediate composition.